 3. DO NOT avoid all your favorite foods

 That is probably the worst thing you can do, especially as you start something new.
 In my experience, the more forbidden food is, the more you want it.
 What I say is that all foods are allowed, but portions are controlled.
 That is the key.
 Make sure you enter it into the plan and stick to a defined portion. *Don’t forget, usually the first 1-3 bites of any food are the most satisfying.
 The word is enjoy, enjoy, enjoy.
 Enjoy each bite.
 When that uber enjoyment ends, put down the fork.
 Save the rest for another day.
 I know it’s hard, but try it!

 4. Keep up your physical activity!

 I can’t even tell you how many people let go of their exercise routines during this time because they are “too busy.”
 Oh no. That is not acceptable.
 We all have extra things we add to our daily itineraries because of holiday stuff, but slacking off on exercise is not one we can cut.
-Decreasing exercise can increase your risk for depression (especially if you are prone to it), decrease your willpower around food portions, and of course only add extra calories to your day because your aren’t burning those bad boys off.
+Decreasing exercise can increase your risk for depression (especially if you are prone to it), decrease your willpower around food portions, and of course, only add extra calories to your day because you aren’t burning those bad boys off.
 In fact, my advice is to INCREASE your exercise during the holidays!
 Make November and December your fittest months.
 You will not be regretting that come January when everyone else is hauling their sorry arse back to the gym!